2xpistolkind/2xpistolkind/README.md

  I choose who i block and curate my online spaces.
 If i dont like you, i will not engage!

+ Im critical of the media i consume and enjoy.
+And you should be too.

- Proshippers and anything that is deemed immorally egregious please leave me alone, thank you.
+ Proshippers and anything that is deemed morally egregious please leave me alone, thank you.

   <hr>